javascript-tutorial/en.javascript.info/1-js/02-first-steps/01-hello-world/article.md

     //--></script>
     ```

     These comments were supposed to hide the code from an old browser that didn't know about a `<script>` tag.
 But all browsers born in the past 15+ years don't have any issues.
-It is only mentioned here, because it serves as a sign.
+We mention it here, because such comments serve as a sign.
 If you see that somewhere -- that code is probably really old and not worth looking into.

 ## External scripts